 Italian sausage stuffed mini peppers make such a great appetizer recipe!
 Two-bite, sweet mini peppers are filled with a creamy mix of Italian sausage, cheeses, onion, garlic, and fresh herbs in this easy dish.

 I'm one of those people who hover around the appetizer table at parties.
 Always have been!
 A little of this and a little of that is my M.O. when it comes to party food.

-These sausage stuffed mini peppers are cousins of the more popular jalapeno popper, except they're meatier, less spicy, and more Italian in flavor.
-All those descriptors work for me!
+- These stuffed mini peppers are just-as-delicious cousins of the more popular jalapeno popper, except they're meatier, less spicy, and more Italian in flavor.

 What are mini sweet peppers?